henrywoody/cryptography/substitution/monoalpha/README.md

 Some cases of monoalphabetic substitution have special names depending on the key.

+An Affine cipher is a monoalphabetic substitution cipher in which the ciphertext alphabet contains the same characters as the plaintext alphabet where the plaintext characters are first assigned sequential numbers starting with zero and then mapped to a ciphertext character according to the function `ax + b` where `x` is the numerical value (or index) of the character and `a` and `b` are parameters that form the encryption key.

-A Caesar Cipher is a monoalphabetic substitution cipher in which the ciphertext alphabet contains the same characters as the plaintext alphabet in the same order but shifted by a fixed distance (e.g. DEFGHIJKLMNOPQRSTUVWXYZABC), there are 26 possible Caesar Cipher alphabets (including the trivial case).
+A Caesar cipher is a monoalphabetic substitution cipher in which the ciphertext alphabet contains the same characters as the plaintext alphabet in the same order but shifted by a fixed distance (e.g. DEFGHIJKLMNOPQRSTUVWXYZABC), there are 26 possible Caesar cipher alphabets (including the trivial case).
+A Caesar cipher is a special case of the Affine cipher where the value of `a` is 1.

-ROT13 (rotate by 13 places) is a Caesar Cipher with a shift of 13.
-ROT13 is commonly used due to the convenient property that the encryption key and decription key are the same, which is a unique property among the Caesar Ciphers.
+ROT13 (rotate by 13 places) is a Caesar cipher with a shift of 13.
+ROT13 is commonly used due to the convenient property that the encryption key and decription key are the same, which is a unique property among the Caesar ciphers.

-The Atbash Cipher is a monoalphabetic substituion cipher in which the chipertext alphabet contains the same characters as the plaintext alphabet in reverse order (e.g. ZYXWVUTSRQPONMLKJIHGFEDCBA).
+The Atbash cipher is a monoalphabetic substituion cipher in which the chipertext alphabet contains the same characters as the plaintext alphabet in reverse order (e.g. ZYXWVUTSRQPONMLKJIHGFEDCBA).
+The Atbash cipher is a special case of the Affine cipher where `a` is -1 and `b` is -1.

 ## Keys